GuySimai/GuySimai/README.md

 <h3 align="left">About</h3>
 Results-driven programmer.
-A final year student of Computer Science, interested in software development and innovative technology.
-A fast learner with a creative mindset and good teamwork skills.
-Have had exposure to academic and personal projects and now seek my first employment in development to further my learning, growth and contribution of my skills.
+Software developer with a strong background in computer science, hands-on experience in tech, academic work, and personal projects.
+Demonstrated quick learning, creativity, and teamwork.
+Looking to contribute and grow in a professional development role.

 <h3 align="left">💻 Languages:</h3>